Who is Andrew Hersey?

 What's with the drawings?

-Do you mean who do they represent?
 They're sort of like the imaginary friends you had as a kid, except that they grew up too, and also grew into more interesting and complicated people.
 And they live in Andrew's head, not yours.
-And usually the less people are hidden, the richer their testimony becomes, don't you think?

 Is the photo journal like a blog or something?